Reuven Elbaz: Leader of baal teshuva movement

 After the Six-Day War, Israeli and American Jews experienced a religious awakening, leading to the establishment of yeshivas and programs aimed at baalei teshuva (returnees to the faith).
-In the 1970s, Rav Elbaz and Rabbi Amnon Yitzhak became the leaders of this movement among Sephardi and Mizrahi Jews in Israel.
-Rav Elbaz was known to frequent pool halls and coffee shops around Jerusalem to speak with young people, and sent cars blaring religious music and messages through low-income secular neighborhoods.
+In the 1970s, Elbaz and Rabbi Amnon Yitzhak became the leaders of this movement among Sephardi and Mizrahi Jews in Israel.
+Elbaz was known to frequent pool halls and coffee shops around Jerusalem to speak with young people, and sent cars blaring religious music and messages through low-income secular neighborhoods.
 He would invite youth to come hear a band in a local hall and then stand up on stage to speak to them.
 He also traveled around the country, from the Golan Heights in the north to Eilat in the south, to meet with young secular Jews in the entertainment venues they frequented and talk with them about religion.
-Beginning in the 1970s, Rav Elbaz worked with young Sephardi Jews involved in crime, encouraging them to return to mitzvah observance, and was also asked by government officials to speak with parolees.
+Beginning in the 1970s, Elbaz worked with young Sephardi Jews involved in crime, encouraging them to return to mitzvah observance, and was also asked by government officials to speak with parolees.

-Rav Elbaz's religious outreach efforts led him to establish the Ohr Hachaim network, which operates yeshivas, synagogues, study halls, schools, child care centers, professional training seminars, soup kitchens, gemachim, programs in prisons, nursing homes and hospitals, and drug rehabilitation centers across Israel.
+Elbaz's religious outreach efforts led him to establish the Ohr Hachaim network, which operates yeshivas, synagogues, study halls, schools, child care centers, professional training seminars, soup kitchens, gemachim, programs in prisons, nursing homes and hospitals, and drug rehabilitation centers across Israel.
 The network founded religious schools in cities that had been "written off" as lost causes for Torah observance, including Beit Shemesh, Tel Aviv, Kiryat Gat, Bnei Ayish, Ofakim, Sderot, Hatzor HaGlilit, and Beit She'an.
 The network also operates a crisis hotline and provides medical consultations and referrals.
 As of 2014, the network has 350 branches across Israel.
-Rav Elbaz named his organization after Rabbi Chaim ibn Attar (1696–1743), author of the Ohr Hachaim commentary on the Torah, as Rav Elbaz identified with the outreach work that the Ohr Hachaim did among the Sephardi population in his native Morocco and in Livorno, Italy, en route to the Land of Israel.
+Elbaz named his organization after Rabbi Chaim ibn Attar (1696–1743), author of the Ohr Hachaim commentary on the Torah, as Elbaz identified with the outreach work that the Ohr Hachaim did among the Sephardi population in his native Morocco and in Livorno, Italy, en route to the Land of Israel.